 These two ingredients are generally regarded as safe and effective:

-- Titanium Dioxide: Many mineral sunscreens use titanium dioxide which is relatively safe, but it doesn’t offer broad spectrum against both UVA and UVB rays.
+- Titanium Dioxide: Many mineral sunscreens use titanium dioxide which is relatively safe, but it doesn’t offer broad-spectrum protection against both UVA and UVB rays.
 Some studies suggest that titanium dioxide creates more free radicals that might cause oxidative stress throughout your body.

 There are a few things to know about mineral sunscreen: